printdeal/printdeal-api-rst-docs/docs/Orders/Creating_order.rst

    "``reference``","``String``","Your reference.
 Max length: 35 chars."
    "``poNumber`` > ``productCode``","``String``","Your purchase-order number.
 Max length: 35 chars."
-   "``orderLines`` > ``externalId``","``String``","The external ID you want to pass" "``note``", "``String``", "A custom message you can add to the order.
-Please note that your order will remain in a ‘hold’ state, until our customer service department has reviewed your message.
-Max length: 255 chars."
+   "``orderLines`` > ``externalId``","``String``","The external ID you want to pass"

 ****************
 Order has failed